 Configuring the Source and Destination connection

-Before we start creating Reusable Session in Informatica we have to configure the relational database connections.
-In order to do this, Please navigate to Connections Menu and select the Relational option as shown below.
+Before we start creating Reusable Session in Informatica, we have to set the relational database connections.
+To do this, Please navigate to Connections Menu and select the Relational option.

-Once you select on the Relational option, a new window called Relational Connection Browser will be opened as shown below.
-This will help us to create connection to our relational database.
+Selecting the Relational option opens a new window called Relational Connection Browser.
+It helps us to create a connection to our relational database.

-For this example, we are using the SQL as our source database that’s why we are selecting the Microsoft SQL Server as the Select Type
+For this Informatica reusable session example, we used the SQL as our source database.
+So, select the Microsoft SQL Server as the Select Type

-From the below screenshot you can observe that, currently we don’t have any relational connections.
-In order to create new one, please click on the New button as we shown below.
+From the below screenshot, we don’t have any relational connections.
+To create a new one, click on the New button.

-Once you click on the New button, a new window called Connection Object Definition will be opened as shown below.
+Clicking the New button opens a new window Connection Object Definition

-- Username: You have to specify the username to connect with database.
+- Username: Username to connect with the database.

-- Password: Here you have to provide the password of the above mentioned user.
+- Password: Provide the password for the above user.

-- Database Name: Please specify the name of a database you are going to use.
-For this example, we are using AdventureWorksDW2014.
+- Database Name: Name of a database that you are going to use.
+For this demo, we are using AdventureWorksDW2014.

-- Server name: Here you have to write your server instance name.
+- Server name: Here, write your server instance name.

 Click Ok button after you fill the details

-We need to create one more connection string for our target database.
-Although we can create using the above mentioned steps we want to copy the above connection using the Copy As.. option.
+We require to create one more connection string for our target database.
+Although we can build using the steps as discussed earlier, we copy the above connection using the Copy As.. option.

-This will open the Connection Object Definition window for the target so, please specify the connection name, database name and the remaining details.
+It opens the Connection Object Definition window for the target.
+So, please specify the connection name, database name, and the remaining details.

 Reusable Session in Informatica

-In order to create reusable Session in Informatica, Within the Task Developer, Please navigate to Tasks Menu and select the Create option as shown below.
+To create a reusable Session in Informatica, Within the Task Developer, Please navigate to Tasks Menu and select the Create option.

-Once you select the Create option, Create Task window will be opened.
-From the drop down list, Please select the Session Task
+Once you select the Create option, Create Task window will open.
+From the drop-down list, Please select the Session Task

-Next, you have to enter New name for this reusable session task.
+Next, you have to enter a New name for this Informatica reusable session task.
 Here we assigned the name as s_DimProducts_from_SQL_to_SQL

-Once you click on the Create button, a new window called Mappings will be opened.
-Here we have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that, currently we have only one mapping so we are selecting it.
+Once you click on the Create button, a new window called Mappings will open.
+Here we have to select the Mapping you want to associate with this session.
+From the following screenshot, currently, we have only one mapping, so we are choosing it.

-TIP: Please refer Informatica Mapping article to understand the data transformation in below specified mapping m_DimProducts_from_SQL_to_SQL
+TIP: Please refer Mapping article to understand the data transformation in below specified mapping m_DimProducts_from_SQL_to_SQL

-Our newly created session task is added to the Task Developer.
-Before we adding or linking to the Informatica Workflow, we have to change few properties and configure the connection strings of a Source and target.
-In order to do so, Please double-click on our session task
+Our newly created Informatica reusable session task was added to the Task Developer.
+Before we were adding or linking to the Workflow, we have to change a few properties and configure the connection strings of a Source and target.
+To do so, double-click on our session task

 Double click on the Session task will open the following window.
-Within the General Tab, we can rename the Session Task to more meaningful name.
-Please do not forget to provide the valid description about the Task.
+Within the General Tab, we can rename the Session Task to a more meaningful name.
+Please do not forget to provide a Task description for this Reusable Session in Informatica.